atasoyhus/CeNiN/README.md

 For each layer in network:
 [LayerTypeStringLength]     {1 x byte (7-bit encoded int)}
 [LayerType]                 {string}
-[LayerParams]               {different numbers of params in different orders, please see CNN() constructor in CNN.cs}
+[LayerParams]               {different numbers of parameters in different orders, please see CNN() constructor in CNN.cs}
 EOF                         {string without an ending null char}
 ```